Girvan and Portpatrick Junction Railway: Closing the gap from Girvan to Stranraer

 These developments encouraged serious consideration of a railway to Portpatrick, although the challenging terrain was a deterrent.
-However, on 13 November 1862 a prospectus was issued for the Girvan Stranraer & North of Ireland Junction Railway, which was to leave the Maybole and Girvan line 1½ miles (2 km) north of Girvan and join the Portpatrick Railway at Challoch, 10½ miles (17 km) east of Stranraer, taking an inland course between.
+However, on 13 November 1862 a prospectus was issued for the Girvan Stranraer and North of Ireland Junction Railway, which was to leave the Maybole and Girvan line 1½ miles (2 km) north of Girvan and join the Portpatrick Railway at Challoch, 10½ miles (17 km) east of Stranraer, taking an inland course between.
 This scheme did not progress further, but the Girvan and Portpatrick Junction Railway (G&PJR) obtained an authorising act of Parliament, the Girvan and Portpatrick Junction Railway Act 1865 (28 & 29 Vict. c. ccclviii), on 5 July 1865 to follow the same course as the earlier proposed line, except leaving the Maybole and Girvan line immediately north of Girvan station.
 Capital was to be £250,000.

 At this time money became scarce and subscriptions to the proposed railway were inadequate; nothing could be done for some years until in 1870 matters eased somewhat, and a contractor, Abraham Pilling of Bolton, undertook to build the line, accepting payment in shares.
 The civil engineering works were severe, with several significant viaducts and a tunnel being required on the route.
-Seemingly as an afterthought, the G&PJR applied for running powers between the proposed junction at Challoch and Stranraer; these were ratified by act of Parliament of 6 August 1872.
+Seemingly as an afterthought, the G&PJR applied for running powers between the proposed junction at Challoch and Stranraer; these were ratified by the Girvan and Portpatrick Junction Railway Act 1872 (35 & 36 Vict. c. clxi) of 6 August 1872.
 This required the G&PJR to shoulder their share of the costs of the jointly used section of railway, and of harbour facilities at Stranraer and at first the Portpatrick Railway, struggling to make ends meet, considered this to be a welcome arrangement.

 Pilling too was struggling financially to continue his works due to a trade boom which made wages and materials prices escalate.
 The G&PJR treated this sympathetically and raised some additional cash to assist him.
 The struggle took a disastrous turn during stormy conditions on the night of 26 September 1875, when the Stinchar viaduct was completely swept away and several other viaducts and works were substantially damaged.

 Once again the company rescued Pilling financially, and the construction work continued.